dimxn/product-preview-card-component-main/README.md

 ### What I learned

-I learned how to position elements in the center of the screenю This is shown in more detail belowю
+I learned how to position elements in the center of the screen.
+This is shown in more detail below.

 ```css
 .content {